ooples/pine_script_docs/source/concepts/Plots.rst

 - The 100 levels are plotted using a conditional value that only plots every second bar.
   In order to prevent the `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ values from being bridged, we use the ``plot.style_linebr`` line style.
-- The 200 levels are plotted using ``trackprice = true`` to plot a distinct pattern o fsmall squares that extend the full width of the script's visual space.
+- The 200 levels are plotted using ``trackprice = true`` to plot a distinct pattern of small squares that extends the full width of the script's visual space.
   The ``show_last = 1`` in there displays only the last plotted value, which would appear as a one-bar straight line if the next trick wasn't used.
   The ``offset = -99999`` pushes that one-bar segment far away in the past so that it is never visible.
 - The 300 levels are plotted using a straight line, but a lighter transparency is used to make them less prominent.